Tiffany problem: Names

-Others
+Terms and practices

 The first known vending machine, created in the 1st century CE by Hero of Alexandria, dispensed holy water.
 This invention predates the modern concept of vending machines by nearly 2,000 years, making it seem anachronistic in ancient history.
+Hero of Alexandria and contemporaries may have considered this device to be a kind of automaton.

 European royalty would have worn silk long before sericulture was brought from China in 552 CE, when two monks, charged by Emperor Justinian, successfully smuggled silkworm larvae from China back to Byzantium, which broke the Chinese monopoly on silk outside of Eastern Asia.
 The Silk Road connected China with Europe as early as the first century BCE, making silk garments and textiles a fixture of the elite for many hundreds of years.

-In ancient Rome, gladiators were not only brutal fighters but also celebrities whose popularity extended beyond the arena and who were often featured in billboards and advertisements engaging in product endorsements for various goods and services, just like modern-day celebrities or influencers.
-Prominent fighters were depicted in frescos and mosaics, sometimes promoting specific brands of olive oil or weaponry.
-When developing the script for Gladiator (2000), the filmmakers initially considered including scenes where gladiators engaged in product endorsements, reflecting this historical reality.
-However, they ultimately decided against it, fearing that audiences would perceive it as anachronistic rather than historically accurate.

-The oldest recognizably modern postal service (using riders and coaches) can be traced back to the first century in Rome (cursus publicus), and these systems existed at least until the 6th century with some breaks in the 3rd century, continuing in some parts of Europe, on and off, until the 18th century (Kaiserliche Reichspost).
+The oldest recognizably modern postal service (using riders and coaches) can be traced back to the first century in Rome (cursus publicus), and these systems existed at least until the 6th century, with some breaks in the 3rd century, continuing in some parts of Europe, on and off, until the 18th century (Kaiserliche Reichspost).
 The Inca Empire also had an extensive postal system, which was facilitated by more than 24,000 km of roads.
 A system of runners could allegedly deliver messages from one end of the empire to the other in under a week, covering a distance of nearly 3,200 km.

+Due to the recency illusion, slang may be inaccurately perceived to be newer than it is.
+Examples include doable from Middle English, legit from the 1890s, and high in the sense of from the 1920s.
+The use of OMG for Oh My God, an abbreviation popular in the 21st century, is first recorded in 1917 in a letter to Winston Churchill.